 Organ transplantation, unlike blood transfusion, involves major surgery, the use of drugs to suppress the immune system (immunosuppressants, including corticosteroids), and the possibility of infection, transplant rejection, and other serious complications, including death.
 However, for people whose vital organs have failed, organ transplantation may offer the only chance of survival.

 Some procedures, such as hand or face transplantation, may greatly improve a person's quality of life but are not done to save a life.
 These procedures have most of the same risks as organ transplantation.
 They are highly specialized and done infrequently but are no longer considered experimental.

 A tissue or organ donor can be

 Tissues and organs from living donors are preferable because they are usually healthier.
-Stem cells (from bone marrow or blood) and kidneys are the tissues most often donated by living donors.
+Stem cells (from bone marrow, umbilical cord blood, or blood from a vein) and kidneys are the tissues most often donated by living donors.
 Usually, a kidney can be safely donated because the body has two kidneys and can function well with only one.
 Living donors can also donate only a part of the liver or a lung or a pancreas.
 Organs from living donors are usually transplanted within minutes of being removed.
 In the United States, being paid to donate an organ is illegal, but reimbursement for cells and tissues is allowed.

 Some organs, such as the heart, obviously cannot be taken from living donors.